The Seminar (3 credits)

-Taught by Mildred Beltré, Associate Professor of Studio Art, Arts and Activism will be focused on community arts methods and the history of community activism through art.
-The online course will look at art and activism in New York City in both a historical and contemporary context.
-Looking at various New York-based movements, artists and Collectives such as Act Up, The Guerilla Girls, Brooklyn Hi Art Machine, John Ahearn and Rigoberto Torres and others, students will complete an independent project centered around their Arts and Activism.
+Taught by Mildred Beltré, Associate Professor of Studio Art, Art and Activism will be focused on community, artist interventions, and the history of community activism through art.
+This course will look at art and activism in New York City in both a historical and contemporary context.
+It will be focused on community arts methods and the history of community activism through art, and will help place the internship in the thematic and political framework of the city.

 Credit details: These credits count as academic elective credits unless otherwise approved by your department for major credit.

 Students will meet every Thursday to begin to develop their professional identity and understand how to navigate the workplace as they get a feel for their career path in the arts.
 In small groups, students will interact with peers, identify and leverage their strengths and share their internship experiences.
 Throughout the program, students will build a portfolio that showcases what they’ve learned and documents their professional journey.